 While loneliness can be incredibly detrimental to health, it can also be successfully alleviated through a number of activities and treatments.
 For many seniors, the increased presence of people is all that is needed to alleviate loneliness.
 This can be achieved in a number of ways, including scheduling regular outings and visitations with friends and family, attending senior activities in the community, volunteering, and making the move to an independent or assisted living community.
 Exercise is another excellent activity that can help alleviate senior loneliness.
 One study, discussed by Health Quality Ontario, showed that seniors reported greater well-being when regularly performing aerobic and low-impact exercises.

 Here at St. Paul’s Senior Services, we are proud to offer several activities and events to help seniors get involved in their community and lead happy and fulfilling social lives.
 One of our most popular programs, our Senior Day Program, gives seniors the chance to socialize with their peers and participate in a number of engaging activities.
-We also offer independent living, assisted living, memory care, and skilled nursing at our San Diego and Chula Vista senior communities.
+We also offer independent living, assisted living, memory care living, and skilled nursing care at our San Diego and Chula Vista senior communities.

 Learn More and Get in Touch